Find out about the people that make up our Religions and Theology department.

 Research interests: Hinduism, subaltern engagement with 'religious' activism, nationalism and dialogue in Indian religious traditions, secularism in south Asia, faith and modernity, race, gender, globalisation, and their intersections, religions and ethnicity in south Asian diaspora contexts.

 Dr Andrew Boakye

-Lecturer in Religions and Theology and Undergraduate Admissions Tutor and Chair of Religions and Theology Research Seminar
+Lecturer in Religions and Theology, Undergraduate Admissions Tutor and Chair of Religions and Theology Research Seminar

 Research interests: Pauline theology, Pauline Christology, Abraham, the use of the Hebrew Bible in the New Testament, revivification in Jewish texts, identity construction in ancient Christianity.

 Senior Lecturer in Political Philosophy and Religion, OxNet Coordinator and MA Program Director

 Research interests: social ethics, political theology, philosophy of law with an emphasis on Schmittian studies, theories of secularisation, and the new visibility of religion.

 Lecturer in Islamic Thought, Senior Tutor and Academic Exchange Advisor

 Research interests: medieval Arabo-Islamic philosophy, ancient and medieval medicine, Graeco-Arabic studies, corpus linguistics, translation studies.

 Senior Lecturer in Biblical Studies and Early Christian Literature, Examinations and Assessment Co-ordinator and Departmental Representative for SALC Ethics Committee